-This action item belongs at the top of your To Do list.
-There is a two-to-three week time lapse between the time you file for unemployment and when you receive your first payment, so don't delay contacting your state unemployment office.
+This action item belongs at the top of your to-do list.
+There can be a two-to-three week time lapse between the time you file for unemployment and when you receive your first payment, so don’t delay contacting your state unemployment office.

 The amount you receive is based on a percentage of your earnings over the last year, and there is a top limit determined separately by each state.
 While the payments are unlikely to completely replace your income, they can make a big difference in your ability to pay critical bills on time.

 Each state has its own specific requirements, but the process is similar.
 Here are the steps for California: